Nicki Gillis: Background

-In 1997, Nicki recorded her first self-penned collection of songs – this EP, "Nicki", was then released to radio in Australia.
+In 1997, she recorded her first self-penned collection of songs – this EP, Nicki, was then released to radio in Australia.

-After 18 months living in Brisbane, Nicki returned to Western Australia to spend time writing and recording.
-In 2002 she headlined the World Women's Hockey Championships and performed via satellite to viewers in 16 countries.
+After 18 months living in Brisbane, Gillis returned to Western Australia to spend time writing and recording.
+In 2002, she headlined the World Women's Hockey Championships and performed via satellite to viewers in 16 countries.

-In 2004, Nicki moved to Sydney to progress a career as a solo entertainer and initially joined with Newcastle-based, Brooke Leale, in an acoustic duet called "Velvet Moon".
-This was a project that lasted two years before Nicki and Brooke went on their own personal music ventures.
+In 2004, Gillis moved to Sydney to progress a career as a solo entertainer and initially joined with Newcastle-based, Brooke Leale, in an acoustic duet called "Velvet Moon".
+This was a project that lasted two years before Gillis and Leale went on their own personal music ventures.

-In 2005, Nicki released her first recording – "Nicki" EP – a subdued introspective blend of songs bordering on acoustic folk rock rather than Nicki's trademark country infused rock of recent years.
-This was followed by a second EP, "On The Mountain" and a limited edition album titled "To Here/Hear".
-She later combined these three releases into one album calling it "On The Mountain – Special Edition".
+In 2005, Gillis released her first recording – Nicki EP – a subdued introspective blend of songs bordering on acoustic folk rock rather than Gillis's trademark country infused rock of recent years.
+This was followed by a second EP, On The Mountain and a limited edition album titled To Here/Hear.
+She later combined these three releases into one album calling it On The Mountain – Special Edition.

-Nicki's album "Lucy's Daughter" was released in Australia in 2007 to great applause and received glowing reviews from all areas.
+Her album, Lucy's Daughter, was released in Australia in 2007 and received glowing reviews from all areas.
 Re-released in the UK in 2010 the album included a bonus track, "On The Mountain" and was broadly accepted as a quality release, with much praise from reviewers in some of the UK's leading genre specific music magazines.

-Nicki's third recording, a joint effort with Bob Howe, called "Collaboration" was a collection of cover versions of classic rock songs that had inspired her and Bob throughout their careers.
+Her third recording, a joint effort with Bob Howe, called Collaboration was a collection of cover versions of classic rock songs that had inspired her and Bob throughout their careers.
 Including songs originally performed by T-Rex, REM and Snow Patrol.
 The album maintained a country infused feel and also received positive acclaim across the industry.

-In 2011, Nicki's fourth album was released in response to requests from audiences across the world.
+In 2011, Gillis's fourth album was released in response to requests from audiences across the world.
 Consisting of cover versions of songs from 1965 – 1975 that were made famous by strong women with a message.
-This album, "Woman of Substance" has provided Nicki's fans with a valuable insight into the songs and women that inspired Nicki from a very young age.
+This album, "Woman of Substance" has provided Gillis's fans with a valuable insight into the songs and women that inspired Gillis from a very young age.